-- 23. KEL submitted that following NEPRA's approval of RFPs for all five renewable projects on 15 March 2024, advertisements for all the procurement of 640 MW were published on 2 April 2024, in both local and international newspapers as well as on tendering websites.
+- 23. KEL submitted that following NEPRA's approval of RFPs for all five renewable projects on 15 March 2024, advertisements for all the procurement of 640 MW were published on 02 April 2024, in both local and international newspapers as well as on tendering websites.
 During this period, KEL also sought its board approval for its equity share in the RFPs, as Authority directed it to communicate the equity share upfront in the RFPs. - 24.
-KEL further stated that the bid submission deadline was initially set for 20 May 2024, however, multiple bidders requested extensions ranging from two (02) to six (06) months, citing compelling reasons, including (i) delays in negotiations with Chinese EPC contractors due to travel restrictions, necessitating additional time to engage with alternative contractors, and (ii) the need for extended timeframes to secure financing and finalize loan terms with foreign financiers.
-In view of the foregoing, KEL emphasized that managing the travelergy process concurrently for five renewable projects totaling approximately 640 MW, negotiating the Energy Purchase Agreement ("EPA"), addressing technical and other project requirements with multiple bidders, and engaging with lenders to ensure the project's bankability necessitated an extension of the bidding process timeline.
-Additionally, KEL submitted that the Authority is entitled to exercise its discretion in accordance with the powers vested in it by Regulation 14(2) of the NCBTR 2017 which provide:
+KEL further stated that the bid submission deadline was initially set for 20 May 2024, however, due to the Project's unique nature as a Site Neutral Hybrid Project, multiple bidders requested extension in time citing compelling reasons, including (i) to propose an optimal wind-solar technology mix for better land utilization and tariff rates. (ii) to secure land within a 50 km radius of the Dhabeji Grid, and (iii) to conduct technical studies on the selected land and (iv) the need for extended timeframes to secure financing and finalize loan terms with foreign financiers.
+In view of the foregoing, KEL emphasized that managing the bidding process concurrently for five renewable projects totaling approximately 640 MW, negotiating the Energy Purchase Agreement ("EPA"), addressing technical and other project requirements with multiple bidders, and engaging with lenders to ensure the project's bankability necessitated an extension of the bidding process timeline.
+Additionally, KEL submitted that the Authority is entitled to exercise its discretion in accordance with the powers vested in it by Regulation 14(2) of the NCBTR-2017 which provide:

-"The Authority may in a particular case, or class of cases, or if it would be in the interest of electric power services market, for reasons to be recorded in writing, relax such requirements subject to such conditions as it may deem fit."
+"The Authority may in a particular case, or class of cases, or if it would be in the interest of electric power services market, for reasons to be recorded in writing, relax such requirements subject to such conditions as it may deem fit.'